Robust Joint Message and State Transmission under Arbitrarily Varying Jamming: Models and results

-When the random parameter sequence $S^n$ is available at the encoder noncausally, we have the following result. \begin{theorem} For the maximal error criterion, the capacity of the message and state communication over a DMC with random parameters noncausally available at the encoder and arbitrarily jamming is lower bounded by
+where $Q_{S|UJ}=\frac{Q_{SU}Q_{J|US}}{Q_UQ_{J|U}}, Q_{J|U}=\sum_sQ_{J|US}Q_{S|U}.$ When the random state sequence $S^n$ is available at the encoder noncausally, we have the following result. \begin{theorem} For deterministic coding under the maximal error criterion, the capacity of the message and state communication over a DMC with random states noncausally available at the encoder and arbitrary jamming is lower bounded by

 where